On the Smallest Size of Internal Collage Systems: MAX-SAT formulation to compute

 As seen above, every interval in $I$ corresponds to a node of the grammar tree, and hence, it is compatible with tree structures.
-Finally, we prove condition (iii).
+Also, the interval of a type-B factor corresponds to a leaf node labeled with $Y^{r-1}$, which implies that it is not in $I$.
+Finally, we prove condition (iv).
 For any factor $F_k$ longer than $1$, we have set $i_k$ and $j_k$ so that $F_k$ is derived from a nonterminal that refers to smaller nonterminals deriving $F_{i_k} \cdots F_{j_k}$.
 Since $G$ does not have a reference loop of nonterminals, there is no reference loop of factors, too.
 Hence, we can assign integer $D_k$ to $F_k$ so that $D_k$ is larger than integers $\{D_{i_k}, \dots, D_{j_k}\}$ assigned to factors it refers to.
-Assigning $0$ to a factor of length $1$, we see that condition (iii) holds.
+Assigning $0$ to a factor of length $1$, we see that condition (iv) holds.

-\textbf{$(\Leftarrow)$:} Given that every factor $F_k$ longer than $1$ is categorized into types to satisfy conditions (i), (ii) and (iii).
-We can define a reference structure of factors according to condition (i), and it is guaranteed by condition (iii) that there is no reference loop of factors.
+\textbf{$(\Leftarrow)$:} Given that every factor $F_k$ longer than $1$ is categorized into types to satisfy conditions (i), (ii), (iii) and (iv).
+We can define a reference structure of factors according to condition (i).
+Referring to a type-B factor alone is avoided by condition (iii), and it is guaranteed by condition (iv) that there is no reference loop of factors.
 By condition (ii), $I$ can identify the intervals corresponding to nodes of a tree, which are sufficient to define a reference structure of nonterminals.
 Although not all nodes are identified, we can fill missing internal nodes by adding concatenation rules to build an internal collage system for the ICS-factorization. \end{proof}

 We modify the MAX-SAT formulation in~\cite{2024KawamotoIKB_HardnOfSmallRlslpAnd_DCC} for RLSLPs to encode valid ICS-factorizations of smallest internal collage systems based on \Cref{lemma:ics_factorization_and_reference_structure}.
 We say that an ICS-factor longer than $1$ \emph{refers to} the substring $T\hbrk{s_{i_k}..s_{j_{k+1}}}$ defined in \Cref{lemma:ics_factorization_and_reference_structure} for each type.
 Let us call an integer $D_k$ satisfying condition (iii) of \Cref{lemma:ics_factorization_and_reference_structure} the \emph{reference depth} of factor $F_k$ or the characters covered by $F_k$.
 Note that a type-C factor may refer to a string to the right while type-A and type-B factors always refer to a substring to the left, which adds some complication to our formulation compared to the previous one for RLSLPs.
 We will encode reference depths to ensure that there is no reference loop.